IBM/lmctl/docs/configure.md

 LMCTL can be used to access one or more CP4NA orchestration and/or Resource Manager (RM) instances.
 To do so, it must be configured with access addresses and credentials.

-As any single TNCO environment may have many related RMs, the individual instances are described together in an environment group.
+As any single CP4NA orchestration environment may have many related RMs, the individual instances are described together in an environment group.

-> Note: TNCO comes with a built-in Resource Manager, which you do not need to add access address/credentials for.
+> Note: CP4NA orchestration comes with a built-in Resource Manager, which you do not need to add access address/credentials for.

 Each group has:

 - a name used to identify it in commands
 - a description for informative use
-- a single TNCO instance
+- a single CP4NA orchestration instance (known as TNCO)
 - zero to many RM instances (if using the Ansible RM)

 Each environment group should be included in the LMCTL configuration file as a key object under `environments`.